littleGnAl/flutter-embedding-addon/README.md

 This project show you how to lazily creates and manages `FlutterEngine` on Android and iOS.
 In this way, we can better solve the problem of page navigation like `Flutter -> Native -> Flutter`, and the project sample shows such a scenario.

-*NOTE*: The iOS version is still in progress.

 ## Build
 1. Open the `flutter_embedding_addon` directory, and build the android aar.
     ```